NoahKise/bakery-console-app/README.md

 * In your terminal, navigate to the root folder of this project and run `dotnet restore`.
 * Navigate to the "Bakery" directory and run `dotnet run`.

+## Known Bugs

+* Although there is specific error messaging for entering in numbers above 1000000, if you enter in a massive number such as 1000000000000000 it defaults to a more generic error message.

 ## License

 Code licensed under [GPL](LICENSE.txt)